 It is possible for a “non-resident alien” (i.e. a person who does not live in the U.S. and who is not a U.S. citizen, or U.S. permanent resident “green card holder”) to have a U.S. estate that is exposed to estate tax in the U.S., depending on the nature, location, and value of the assets held by them.

-For a non-resident alien, in the absence of an extension of the threshold under an applicable estate tax treaty between the U.S. and their country of residence, the exclusion threshold is just US $60,000 (see our blog Cross-border estate planning – what US is the applicable estate tax threshold?), whereas the 2020 threshold for U.S. persons is US $11.58 million per individual, or US $23.16 million for a married couple (where both spouses are U.S. citizens and where the “marital deduction” has been elected on the death of the first spouse).
+For a non-resident alien, in the absence of an extension of the threshold under an applicable estate tax treaty between the U.S. and their country of residence, the exclusion threshold is just $60,000 USD (see our blog What is the U.S. Estate Tax rate?), whereas the 2020 threshold for U.S. persons is $11.58 million USD per individual, or $23.16 million USD for a married couple (where both spouses are U.S. citizens and where the “marital deduction” has been elected on the death of the first spouse).

 If you have any questions, please contact: